- Exklusive Inhalte

 Distribution and habitat

 Ruscus aculeatus is widespread in the moderate zones of Europe, especially in the Mediterranean.
 The plant can also be found in parts of North Africa and West Asia.
 It prefers shady to partially shaded locations and often grows in forests, under bushes and on forest edges.
-The stinging mouse's mouse thrives particularly well in well -permeable, calcareous floors and is able to tolerate both dry and moist conditions.
+The Butcher's-broom thrives particularly well in well -permeable, calcareous floors and is able to tolerate both dry and moist conditions.
 Due to its robust nature, the plant can also be successfully cultivated in urban areas, gardens and parks.

 Medical importance

-Ruscus Aculeatus has a long tradition in folk medicine, especially in the treatment of circulatory disorders.
+Ruscus aculeatus has a long tradition in folk medicine, especially in the treatment of circulatory disorders.
 The most important pharmacologically active ingredients of the plant are saponins, especially ruscogenin and neoruscogenin.
 These compounds have anti -inflammatory, vascular -narrowing and vascular -protecting properties that are useful in the treatment of vein diseases such as varicose veins and hemorrhoids.

 In modern phytotherapy, the stinging mice in the form of extracts, creams or ointments is used to relieve symptoms such as swelling, pain and feeling in the legs.
-It is assumed that ruscus aculeatus improves blood circulation and strengthens the vein walls, which can contribute to the prevention and treatment of chronic venous failure.
+It is assumed that Ruscus aculeatus improves blood circulation and strengthens the vein walls, which can contribute to the prevention and treatment of chronic venous failure.
 In addition, some studies show that the plant also has antioxidant properties that could contribute to the general protection of the vascular system.

 Ecological meaning

-Ruscus Aculeatus also plays a role in the ecosystem in which it occurs.
+Ruscus aculeatus also plays a role in the ecosystem in which it occurs.
 The dense, evergreen vegetation of the plant offers protection and habitat for numerous small animals, especially insects and birds.
 The bright red berries, although to be poisonous for humans, serve some bird species as an important source of food during the winter months, which contributes to spreading the plant.

 Cultivation and care